1871fotc/fotc/docs/about/index.md

 #  About Friends of Toowong Cemetery

-**The Friends of Toowong Cemetery is a small group of volunteers that discover and share the history of Toowong Cemetery and the stories of people interred there.**
+**Friends of Toowong Cemetery is a volunteer group that discover and share the history and stories of Toowong Cemetery.**

 <!-- photo of members -->